mrolli/myitjournal/docs/index.md

 themselves link to guides, which are setup by topic and serve as some sort of a refrence.

 !!! success "Have Fun!"
-    Now start with a course that interests your which you were told to work on.
+    Now start with a course that interests you or you were told to work on.

 Below follows the default index.md of a mkdocs installation as a quickref.